NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Effect_ Seedpod.md

 Granted by [[Feats/Seedpod|Seedpod]]

-On a critical hit, a seedpod bursts, issuing forth a tangle of vegetation that imposes a -10-foot circumstance penalty on the target's Speed for 1 round.
+You take a -10-foot circumstance penalty to your Speed.

-*Source: Pathfinder Lost Omens: Character Guide*
+*Source: Pathfinder Lost Omens Character Guide*
 *OGL*